freedomofpress/securedrop-docs/docs/journalist/submissions.rst

 These instructions assume that you are following the recommended workflow.
 If you are unsure, ask your administrator.

-Exporting to an Export USB
+Exporting to an export USB
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Currently, a LUKS- or VeraCrypt-encrypted USB drive is required for exporting submissions.